 Clear Essix retainers have a similar appearance to Invisalign® clear aligners.
 They’re made of durable, BPA-free plastic that supports the entire dental arch and holds the teeth in place.

 Modern clear retainers are often considered the best option for retaining the teeth, because they’re much more esthetically-appealing than Hawley retainers and don’t cause gagging.
-That’s why Essix is the only retainer product we use in the Retainers for Life program.
+That’s why Essix is the only retainer product we use in the Retainer Program.

 Although retainers may need to be replaced every 5 years, there are some steps you can take to care for your retainer and prolong its life: